Methuselah

-His life is described in further detail in extra-biblical religious texts such as the Book of Enoch, Slavonic Enoch, and the Book of Moses.
+His life is described in further detail in other texts such as the Book of Enoch, Slavonic Enoch, and the Book of Moses.
 Bible commentators have offered various explanations as to why the Book of Genesis describes him as having died at such an advanced age; some believe that Methuselah's age is the result of a mistranslation, while others believe that his age is used to give the impression that part of Genesis takes place in a very distant past.
 Methuselah's name has become synonymous with longevity, and he has been portrayed and referenced in film, television and music.

 In the Bible

 Methuselah is a biblical patriarch mentioned in Genesis 5:21–27, as part of the genealogy linking Adam to Noah.
 The following is taken from the New Revised Standard Version of the Bible: